mcsee/Software-Design-Articles/Articles/TDD Conference 2021/TDD All The Things/readme.md

 - Knowledgeable Practitioners teach TDD to others.
 - When refactoring, aim for better, not perfect.
 - When refactoring people, we should play to our strengths and be forgiving.
-- In complexity, tests and descriptions of behaviour are just examples of what might happen.
+- In complexity, tests and descriptions of behavior are just examples of what might happen.

 # Speaker Links